percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.18.0.md

 * {{ k8spsmdbjira(1175) }}: MongoDB cluster broken after the unsafe.tls is set to true
 * {{ k8spsmdbjira(1184) }}: Operator fails with readOnlyRootFilesystem field set

+## Deprecation, Rename and Removal

+A number of Service exposure Custom Resource options in the `replsets`, `sharding.configsvrReplSet`, and `sharding.mongos` subsections were renamed to provide unified experience with other Percona Operators:

+* `expose.serviceAnnotations` option renamed to `expose.annotations`
+* `expose.serviceLabels` option renamed to `expose.labels`
+* `expose.exposeType` option renamed to `expose.type`

 ## Known Issues and Limitations

 * {{ k8spsmdbjira(1167) }}: Document PBM 2.6.0 limitation if not fixed before PSMDBO relese